O'Brien

 O’Brien is a mysterious figure at the beginning of the book.

-His outer characterisation describes him as a “[...] large, burly man with a thick neck and a coarse, humorous brutal face”, but also notes that he has “a certain charm of manner” (p.
+He is described as a “[...] large, burly man with a thick neck and a coarse, humorous brutal face”, but it is also noted that he has “a certain charm of manner” (p.
 12).
 In particular, the narrator refers to O’Brien’s “trick of re-settling his spectacles on his nose which was curiously disarming – in some indefinable way, curiously civilised” (p.
 12).

 He is a member of the Inner Party, which means he enjoys a level of luxury unknown to the majority of citizens in Oceania.
-The description of his neighbourhood and home marks a stark contrast to the residential areas described in the rest of the book:
+The description of his neighbourhood and home is a strong contrast to the poor residential areas described in the rest of the book: